-As a result of the termination of the Sanofi License Agreement, we are also responsible for the NDA for AFREZZA and its maintenance.
-We have no experience with the maintenance of an NDA and may fail to comply with maintenance requirements, including timely submitting required reports.
-Furthermore, we are responsible for the conduct of ongoing or still required post-approval trials of AFREZZA.
+We are also responsible for the NDA for Afrezza and its maintenance.
+Prior to the termination of the Sanofi License Agreement in April 2016, we had no experience with the maintenance of an NDA and may fail to comply with maintenance requirements, including timely submitting required reports.
+Furthermore, we are responsible for the conduct of the remaining required post-approval trials of Afrezza.
 Our financial and other resource constraints may result in delays or adversely impact the reliability and completion of these trials.